 Baby shower thank you note examples

 Babies require a lot of stuff.
 As new parents you’re most likely so grateful for family and friends throwing you a shower.
-Now, you just have to get that gratitude on paper.
+Now, you just have to write that gratitude down and express “thank you for throwing me a baby shower!”
+Lucky for you, baby shower thank you cards etiquette is no different than any other: simple, sincere, and sent.

 For the host example: Words can not begin to describe how grateful [insert partner name here] and I are for you. throwing us a baby shower.
 You truly went above and beyond, and it was the most perfect day.
 We are so honored to have someone so thoughtful in our lives, and can’t wait for you to be apart of our little one’s life, too.